Hey Mates how are you all? I hope you are all doing well. So friends today’s topic is How To Become An Article Writer-Learn Article Writing Tips?

 Writing an article is a continuous process of writing editing and re-writing.
 We begin as any article should, we start the body content and write until the conclusion, then we write the introduction.

-Once the first article complete, it’s then redrafted and refined until perfection.
+Once the first article is complete, it’s then redrafted and refined until perfection.
 Our writing process for articles is to:

 - Research the subject.